Recognition of academic achievements abroad

 The ECTS credits actually earned and the original course title (English) will be transferred according to your transcript of records.
 The assignment is made to the field and, if applicable, the profile.

-In many Eastern and Northern European countries, however, there is a significant difference in the grading system.
-For this reason, conversion certificates from the host university must be enclosed for graded recognition requests (e.g. for stays in Bulgaria, Estonia, Finland, Croatia, Latvia, Lithuania, Norway, Austria, Poland, Romania, Russia, Sweden, Slovakia, Czech Republic).
+In Eastern and Northern European countries in particular, however, there is a significant difference in the grading system.
+Therefore, conversion certificates from the host university must be enclosed for graded recognition requests (e.g. for stays in Bulgaria, Estonia, Finland, Croatia, Latvia, Lithuania, Norway, Austria, Poland, Romania, Russia, Sweden, Slovakia, Czech Republic).
 Otherwise, only ungraded recognition can be granted.
+Examination results are recognized as "passed".

-+ original course descriptions* from the partner university (in German or English: otherwise to be submitted with a technical translation)
+- Printout or link of the original course descriptions of the partner university (in German or English: otherwise to be submitted with a technical translation) for subject-specific or structural* crediting (*only for PO 2024 or MPIE)

 If you earn at least 20 ECTS credits abroad in your main study program, you can choose the specialization in International Studies upon written request (§6 SO).